Clio, South Carolina

 Clio (pronounced CLY-oh) is a town in Marlboro County, South Carolina, United States.
 The population was 726 at the 2010 census.
-Marlboro School of Discovery is a magnet school in Clio, South Carolina and is part of the Marlboro County School District.
+Marlboro School of Discovery was a magnet school in Clio, South Carolina and was part of the Marlboro County School District.

 History

 The Clio Historic District, McLaurin House, and McLaurin-Roper-McColl Farmstead are listed on the National Register of Historic Places.